fredflys/algorithms/problems/DP.md

         count = len(weights)
         # dp[i][j] represents the number of ways to reach sum j choosing from the first i-th items
         dp = [[0] * (size + 1) for _ in range(count + 1)]
-        # ther is one way to get sum of 0
+        # there is one way to get sum of 0
         dp[0][0] = 1

         for i in range(1, count + 1):